cjdaly/Show2-Eboogaloo/README.md

 ## Show2-Eboogaloo

 This is a love letter to a great part: the ODroid [Show2](http://odroid.com/dokuwiki/doku.php?id=en:odroidshow).
 It's an Arduino with a screen!
 Does that sound familiar?
 Maybe you remember the MicroView [Kickstarter](https://www.kickstarter.com/projects/1516846343/microview-chip-sized-arduino-with-built-in-oled-di).
 The MicroView is another Arduino with built-in display.
 In fact the Show2 and the MicroView use the same (ATMEL ATmega328P) Arduino SOC.
-Here is a look at both of them in action (attached to an ODroid-XU4):
+Here is a look at both of them in action (attached to an ODroid-XU4, Show2 on left):

 ![Show2 and MicroView](https://github.com/cjdaly/Show2-Eboogaloo/blob/master/images/Show2-and-MicroView.jpg?raw=true)